Central Kowloon Bypass: Overview

 Between Yau Ma Tei and Kai Tak, there are no intermediate interchanges.
-The proposed alignment led to the demolition of numerous structures including the Yau Ma Tei Car Park Building, a public library, the jade hawker bazaar, and the Yau Ma Tei Specialist Clinic Extension.
+The proposed alignment led to the demolition of numerous structures including the Yau Ma Tei Car Park Building, a public library, the Jade Hawker Bazaar, and the Yau Ma Tei Specialist Clinic Extension.
 In January 2016, the Hong Kong Executive Council approved construction of the Central Kowloon Route.
-The project was commenced in the 4th quarter of 2017.
+The project commenced in the 4th quarter of 2017.